-Under normal circumstances. the Associate Dean of Student Life, as the facilitator of nonacademic discipline, shall be the primary hearing officer.
-In cases where the Associate Dean of Student Life (or designee) is unable to convene a formal hearing (due to a conflict of interest or other reason), the Dean of Educational and Student Affairs shall assume those duties.
-Under special circumstances, the University President may designate a hearing officer.
+Dean will determine the appropriate follow-up based upon factors such as the nature and seriousness of the offense, whether or not it is a repeat violation, etc. In cases where the Associate Dean or designee) is unable to schedule a meeting (due to a conflict of interest or other reason), the Dean of Educational and Student Affairs shall assume those duties.
+Under special circumstances, the University President may designate a discipline administrator.

-If a student poses an immediate danger or threat to the health, safety, or well-being of the University community, the President or the President's designee may impose a suspension with no prior notice, effective until due process is concluded.
+3. If a student poses an immediate danger or threat to the health, safety, or well-being of the University community, the President or the President's designee may impose a suspension or other separation from the University with no prior notice, effective until due process is concluded.